JaceDeane/pokeRGBplus/TO DO.md

 - Confirm if the Route 3 PokeCenter uses a FlyData flag

 - (!)
+Finish the title screen so that Red's sprite displays, and the Pokémon slide in and out of frame

+- (!)
 Set proper wild encounter data (!)
 	- Update the encounter table's percentages to be able to have encounter rates closer to Gen I's system (Not many slots at the moment)\
 	- Viridian Forest, Mt.Moon (All floors)\